Frequently Asked Questions

 How can I get a certified copy?

 If you need certified copies, you must contact a copy shop, for instance Kopibutikken in Christies gate.
-Students at the Faculty of Medicine and Dentistry, the Faculty of Law and the Faculty of Mathematics and Natural Sciences can visit their Faculty Information Centre to have certified copies made.
+Students at the Faculty of Medicine, the Faculty of Law and the Faculty of Mathematics and Natural Sciences can visit their Faculty Information Centre to have certified copies made.

 Classes and Registration